Easy Homemade Recipes

 Breaded veal with sauce and mozzarella

-Remove from oven and sprinkle mozzarella on veal pieces, return to oven and cook uncovered for 10 minutes.
+Remove from oven and sprinkle mozzarella cheese on veal pieces, return to oven and cook uncovered for 10 minutes.

 Remove from oven and serve with vegetables or on a bun with your favorite condiments.